ravir4/DevOpsInsights/risk_cd.md

 You can instrument pipelines for {{site.data.keyword.contdelivery_full}} to use {{site.data.keyword.DRA_short}}' Deployment Risk analysis capabilities.
 For more information about Continuous Delivery pipelines, see [the official documentation](../ContinuousDelivery/pipeline_working.html).

-Once you add {{site.data.keyword.DRA_short}} to your toolchain, define policies for it.
+After you add {{site.data.keyword.DRA_short}} to your toolchain, define policies for it.
 Then, you can instrument your pipelines to send data to {{site.data.keyword.DRA_short}} and enforce those policies.

 ## Preparing pipeline stages and jobs
 {: #integrate_pipeline}

 To get started, you need to instrument your pipeline to communicate with {{site.data.keyword.DRA_short}}.
 You do this by defining specific environment variables for all of your pipeline jobs that build, test, and deploy code.

 The following variables are used for this instrumentation.
 You can define them by using the `export` command in your jobs' scripts.
 You can also set them in each pipeline stages' Environment Properties menu.